-Shunta Shimizu - Chiropractor and Active Release Specialist
+Shunta Shimizu - Chiropractor and Scar Tissue Specialist

-Shunta Shimizu enters his eighth season with the Galaxy as the club’s Chiropractor and Active Release Specialist.
+Shunta Shimizu enters his ninth season with the Galaxy as the club’s Chiropractor and Scar Tissue Specialist.
 He was invited to be an intern with the Galaxy in the beginning of 2005 season after treating Cobi Jones and Peter Vagenas.

 Shimizu specializes with the active release technique, which breaks down scar tissue build up as a result of wear and tear of the body, injury, and post-surgery.
 His role in Galaxy is to keep athletes on the field and speed up the recovery process after an injury.